 /content/posts/ directory, you should see Hugo rebuilding the site in your terminal.

-- First, you're going to create a local repository on Github Desktop
+- First, you’re going to create local repository in Github Desktop

 - You’re going to select the folder of your entire Hugo website, I name my folder

 neuralmarkettrends.comand when I create a local repo, it automatically names the remote repo the same name.

 - Then you click ‘Publish’ and it will create the remote repo on Github.
 Note: your site is NOT backed up yet

 - To back up the site in your remote repo you will need to create a commit message and then push it

 - Once you push it to your Github repo, it should populate